-To be considered an "eligible business project," the applicant's number of average full-time qualified employment positions at the specific facility must be at least fifteen percent greater in the calendar year for which credit is being sought than the number of positions at the same facility in the immediately preceding calendar year.
+To be considered an "eligible business project," the applicant's number of average full-time qualified employment positions at the specific facility must increase by fifteen percent in the four consecutive full calendar quarters after the calendar quarter during which the first qualified employment position is filled.
 Subsection (4) of this rule explains how to determine whether this threshold is satisfied.

 (b) What is an eligible area?
-As noted above, the facility must be located in an eligible area to be considered an eligible business project.
 An "eligible area" is:

 (ii) A community empowerment zone (CEZ).
 CEZ means an area meeting the requirements of RCW 43.31C.020

 (iii) How to determine whether an area is an eligible area.
-Rural county designation information can be obtained from the office of financial management internet web site at www.ofm.wa.gov/popden/rural.htm.
-The department has instituted a geographic information system (GIS) to assist taxpayers in determining taxing jurisdiction boundaries, local tax rates, and a mapping and address lookup system to determine whether a specific address is within a CEZ.
-The system is available on the department's internet web site at www.dor.wa.gov.
+Rural county designation information can be obtained from the office of financial management internet web site at www.ofm.wa.gov/pop/popden/rural.asp.
+The department has instituted a geographic information system (GIS), referred to as the Tax Rate Lookup Tool, to assist taxpayers in determining taxing jurisdiction boundaries, local tax rates, and a mapping and address lookup system to determine whether a specific address is within a CEZ.
+The system is available on the department's internet web site at dor.wa.gov.

 "Manufacturing" has the meaning given in RCW 82.04.120

 .
 In addition, for the purposes of chapter 82.62